DISTINCT Operations

 Based on the implementation:

-- Large Result Sets: For very large tables, DISTINCT can be memory-intensive
+- Large Result Sets: For very large tables, regular DISTINCT can be memory-intensive.
+DISTINCT ON is more efficient when you only need one representative row per group

 - Column Count: DISTINCT on multiple columns requires more processing than single columns